Introduction

 The Qualification

-The qualification achieved by completing this course is an Accredited Certificate in Game Ranging / Field Guiding,
+The qualification achieved by completing this course is a Certificate in Game Ranging / Field Guiding,

 co-conferred by FGASA.
 Successful graduates will have their certificates posted to them, there is no graduation